NO PLASTIC IN NATURE BY 2030

 In order to reduce our plastic footprint, we must advocate for new policy standards, new incentives for industry, and new models of innovation for plastic avoidance, use, reuse and waste management.

 Plastic Smart Cities is a WWF initiative that supports a no plastic in nature agenda.
-Since 2018, the initiative has supported cities and coastal centers in taking bold action to stop plastic pollution, with a goal to reduce plastic leakage into nature by 30% by 2025.
-The initiative seeks to grow to 1,000 Plastic Smart Cities, achieving no plastic in nature by 2030.
+Since 2018, the initiative has supported cities and coastal centers in taking bold action to stop plastic pollution, with a goal to reduce plastic leakage into nature by 30% in the near term, and achieving no plastics in nature by 2030.

 WWF is an independent conservation organization, with over 30 million followers and a global network active in nearly 100 countries.
 WWF's mission is to stop the degradation of the planet's natural environment and to build a future in which people live in harmony with nature, by conserving the world's biological diversity, ensuring that the use of renewable natural resources is sustainable, and promoting the reduction of pollution and wasteful consumption.